SynergyNodes/Axelar-Casablanca-1-Validator-Node-Setup/README.md

 mv axelar.tar ~/.axelar_testnet-2/data/
 cd ~/.axelar_testnet-2/data/
 tar -xvf axelar.tar
+cd
 ```
 ## Start the node and let it Sync
 ```
 axelard start Test_Node --home /home/node/.axelar_testnet-2
 ```
 Let the blockchain sync.
 After the sync is completed, open a new terminal window and login to the server.
-Then, login as the user ```node``.
+Then, login as the user ``node``.

 ## Create the necessary wallets